 Most majors consist of a minimum of 36 semester hours of course work.
-Students seeking the clinical mental health counseling option in Professional Counseling require 60 hours; students seeking the school counseling option in Professional Counseling require 48 hours.
+Students seeking the clinical mental health counseling or school counseling option in Professional Counseling require 60 hours.
 Both the clinical mental health counseling and school counseling programs in Professional Counseling are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and designed to meet academic requirements for licensing as a professional counselor (LPC) in Georgia.